-Probably the most common type of injury to the shoulder is a rotator cuff tear, which is most commonly the result of an acute injury but also can result from long-term repetitive use.
+Probably the most common type of injury to the shoulder is a rotator cuff tear, which is most often the result of an acute injury but also can result from long-term repetitive use.
 Osteoarthritis results from the normal wear and tear that we all develop over the course of our lives, but can be aggravated or accelerated by injury.
 Shoulder impingement syndrome results when the edge of the scapula presses on the rotator cuff as the arm is lifted.
 Your shoulder can dislocate when the humerus or other bones of the shoulders fall out of position.
 Patients with shoulder dislocations often report a "popping" sensation.
 Shoulder tendonitis results from irritation of one or more of the tendons in the shoulder.
 Bursitis occurs when the bursa is inflamed.
 Tears to the labrum can occur from acute injury or overuse.
 Finally, a frozen shoulder occurs when inflammation develops in the shoulder that causes severe stiffness and pain.
 As this condition progresses, movement of the shoulder can become extremely difficult and painful.

 Diagnosing shoulder injuries, like all other conditions, requires a careful physical examination.
 MRIs, CT scans, and shoulder X‑rays can help in diagnosing shoulder injuries.